serverless/enterprise/docs/secrets.md

 2. Once logged in, click "**secure**" near the top of the page.
 3. Click the "**+ add**" button on the right, and choose "**aws**".
 4. In the modal that appears, click "**Click here to add a role**".
-5. Login to **your personal AWS account** if prompted.
+5. Login to **your AWS account** if prompted.
 Otherwise, verify that you are already logged into a personal account, and not a Serverless infrastructure account.
 6. Click "**Next: Permissions**" to proceed to the permissions page.
 7. Tick the box next to the **AdministratorAccess** policy.
 8. Click "**Next**" two more times to proceed to the Review page.